networknt/light-eventuate-4j/docs/content/architecture/comm-pattern.md

 channel identifier and a correlation identifier.
 The service writes a response message containing the correlation ID to the reply channel.
 The client uses the correlation ID to match the response with the request.
 It is often easier to use an IPC mechanism that directly supports request/response.

+- Client needs to discover location of message broker

+Given message broker is the most important of component in the infrastructure, it is normally a cluster of serveral instances.
+This makes client more complicated to locate which instance to communicate with and how to fail over to other instances when the current one fails.

 # Summary